etcd-io/website/content/en/docs/v3.6/upgrades/upgrade_3_6.md

 #### Update 3.5

+{{% alert title="Important" color="warning" %}}
-Before upgrading to 3.6, make sure that [all of your 3.5 members are updated to 3.5.20 or later](https://etcd.io/blog/2025/upgrade_from_3.5_to_3.6_issue/).
-Updating will prevent the ["too many learner member" error](https://github.com/etcd-io/etcd/issues/19557) which causes upgrade to fail.
+Before upgrading to 3.6, make sure that [all of your 3.5 members are updated to 3.5.24 or later](https://etcd.io/blog/2025/upgrade_from_3.5_to_3.6_issue/).
+Updating will prevent the "too many learner member" error which causes upgrade to fail, refer to <https://github.com/etcd-io/etcd/issues/19557> and <https://github.com/etcd-io/etcd/issues/20793>. {{% /alert %}}

 #### V2 Store

 **NOTE:** If the `--enable-v2` flag is not configured or is set to false, no further action is required.

+If `--enable-v2` or the environment variable `ETCD_ENABLE_V2="true"` **is** configured, additional steps are required to handle the v2store data:

+1. If there is data in the v2store that needs to be migrated to the v3store, follow the [v2 migration guide](../../../v3.4/op-guide/v2-migration/) to migrate the data.

+2. Remove the `--enable-v2` flag and the `ETCD_ENABLE_V2="true"` environment variable.

-If `--enable-v2` **is** configured, run the command `etcdutl check v2store` to verify whether the v2store contains any non-membership (custom) data.
-If no custom data is present, the flag can be safely removed.
-Otherwise, refer to the [v2 migration guide](../../../v3.4/op-guide/v2-migration/) for more details.
+3. Run the command `etcdutl check v2store` to verify whether the v2store contains any non-membership (custom) data.
+If no custom data is present, no further action is required.

+4. If custom data is detected in the v2store, apply the following workaround to remove the legacy data:

+    - Add the flag `--snapshot-count=1` to each etcd instnace that contains custom data in the v2store.
+    - Restart the etcd instances.
+    - Remove the `--snapshot-count=1` flag from (or restore to its original value, if applicable) from all etcd instances.
+    - Restart the etcd instances again.

+5. Run the `etcdutl check v2store` command once more to verify that the v2store no longer contains any non-membership (custom) data.
+At this point, there should be no custom data remaining in the v2store.

+Once these steps are completed, the v2store is clean, and the upgrade process can proceed.

 ### Flags added